BhallaLab/thalamocortical/README.txt

  - test.py: code for running the simulation

+ - connection.py: network information in the form of graphs using networkX module.

 nrn

  - test.hoc: code for running the simulation rest of the files are